kanshichao/LTI-ST/README.md

 Trained models will be saved in the ./output-googlenet-cub/ folder if using the default config.

 More backbones(e.g., **ResNet-18**, **ResNet-34**, **ResNet-101**, **ResNet-152**) can be experimented by changing the backbone name in the files of configs, and more embedding losses (e.g., ranked list loss, soft triplet loss, angular loss etc.) can be experimented by changing the loss name in the defaults file of ltist_benchmark/config/.

+### Semantic tree encoding
+PyTorch code will be added in other times

+### Semantic tree decoding
+PyTorch code will be added in other times

+### End-to-end training examples
+The end-to-end training will joint the feature embedding, semantic tree encoding, label prediction network, index prediction network, and semantic tree decoding in an end-to-end manner.
+PyTorch code will be added in other times

 ### Citation